Cannabinoids And Terpenes

 Terpenes are organic compounds produced by some plants and insects.
 In addition to cannabinoids, terpenes are thought to influence the medicinal and intoxicating properties of cannabis, but to a much lesser degree.

-Although the study of cannabinoids and terpenes and their influence on cannabis products is still relatively recent, different ratios of terpenes probably have a slight influence on the high and medicinal properties produced by different strains of marijuana.
+The study of cannabinoids and terpenes in cannabis products is still relatively new.
+Different ratios of terpenes probably have an influence on the high and medicinal properties produced by different strains of marijuana.

-THC, CBD, CBC, CBL, CBN, THCV, and other cannabinoids do not produce odors.
-Most or all of the smell from marijuana, and marijuana smoke, is from terpenes.
+THC, CBD, other cannabinoids do not produce odors.
+Most or all of the smell from marijuana, and marijuana smoke, is related to terpenes.